-Our 2016 Pebble Viognier, California, is the talk of the taste right now at Traveling Vineyard wine tastings from West Virginia to Washington state.
+Our Pebble Viognier is the talk of the taste right now at Traveling Vineyard wine tastings from West Virginia to Washington state.
 Why?
 Because Pebble, a full-bodied white wine, pairs beautifully with pumpkin dishes, both savory and sweet.
-Our Viognier has touches of lemon, ripe Golden Delicious apple and stone fruit flavors on the palate with white flowers and a hint of coconut on the nose—qualities that make it a perfect match for fall flavors.
+Our Viognier has abundant notes of peach, nectarine and white flowers.
+Full-bodied and opulent for a white wine, it’s a perfect match for fall flavors.
 Ready to experience Pebble?
 Here are our top three ways to Viognier this fall.

 Viognier, pronounced vee-yoh-n’yay, is a perfect sipper for fall gatherings!
 Our Director of Sommology, Missa Capozzo, has a few tips on how to serve our Viognier and bring out the best in the wine.
 “The proper serving temperature for Viognier is around 52 degrees.
 This allows the richness and the fruit notes of the wine to come forward.
 If you store Pebble in your food refrigerator and serve immediately upon removing, that would be a little too cold and would mute the delicious fruit flavors.
 A good rule of thumb is to let the bottle sit outside the refrigerator for about 15-20 minutes to warm, just slightly, bringing it to the proper serving temperature.”
 Serving with a small snack?
 We recommend gingersnaps, or an herbed goat cheese with crackers.